nklnkl/csc226-cms-api/doc/api/blog-post/retrieve.md

       - created (integer, required)
       - updated (integer, required)
 - code: 403
-  - description: blog was found, but can not be given due to privacy
+  - description: client not allowed to retrieve this blog post
-  - body
+  - conditions:
+    - blog post is private and not owned
-    - none
+    - client not admin
 - code: 404
   - description: blog post was not found
-  - body
-    - none
 - code: 500
-  - description: an unexpected server error has occurred and has been reported
+  - description: server error
-  - body
-    - error (array, required)
-      - 'server error, please try again later' (string, required)